Uiowa-Applied-Topology/tanglenomicon_core_libraries/README.md

 ## Version control

-Version control will be git based with research git as the source of truth.
+Version control will be git based with research Git as the source of truth.
 Work items will have a branch per work item.
-Merging a work item will be managed by Gitlab merge requests.
+Merging a work item will be managed by merge requests.

 ### Release Schedule

-A release will be created at the completion of each feature lifecycle.
+A release will be created at the completion of each feature life cycle.

 #### Release Tagging